Philadelphia Union's ad for a Chief Tattoo Officer is serious; here's why

 This past Monday, then, the club announced a region-wide search for a Chief Tattoo Officer (CTO), complete with an official job listing.
 It's a position they claim has never before been offered by a professional sports organization, garnering global publicity.
 And, Vosik admits, there have been some curious responses.

-Yes, he says, it's scheme developed in part to revitalize the club’s brand among its younger fan base But he also wants to make sure that people understand it’s real.
+Yes, he says, it's a scheme developed in part to revitalize the club’s brand among its younger fan base.
+But he also wants to make sure that people understand it’s real.

 “To me, one of the most important things is this is not a stunt,” Vosik says.
 “This is a legit partner we’re bringing on board to take care of our players and do some really fun things with fans eventually, once we have a shop.”